Extended Learning Program

 Students who are identified for ELP services in middle school are eligible to continue services in high school.
 For students who have not yet been identified, families may nominate their child to be considered for ELP services.
 If this interests you, please complete this nomination form.

 The structure of ELP services at the high school level consists of an option for an independent study instead of an elective course.
 However, students are eligible to receive elective credit if they choose to participate in an independent study.
-If families would like to nominate their child to be considered for ELP services, please complete this nomination form.

 Independent Study Credit